tio/tio/README.md

 focus on classic terminal/modem features and more focus on the needs of embedded developers and hackers.

+tio was originally created to replace screen for connecting to serial uarts when used in combination with tmux.

 ## 2. Usage

 ### 2.1 Command-line